 Several book awards are presented by JWHA each year at its annual conference.

-Judges will select the best books (privileging works that are most relevant to Community of Christ history, regardless of the time period they encompass) based on the following criteria:
+Judges select the best nominated books (privileging works that are most relevant to Community of Christ history, regardless of the time period they encompass) based on the following criteria:

 - Books published in the calendar year prior to the award.